angusmacdonald/wordbrain-solver/README.md

 ### Credits ###

-Word frequencies for the ranker are from [wordfrequency.info](http://www.wordfrequency.info/top5000.asp).
+- Word frequencies for the ranker are from [wordfrequency.info](http://www.wordfrequency.info/top5000.asp).
-The dictionary is from [stanford.edu](http://web.stanford.edu/class/cs106l/assignments/dictionary.txt).
+- The dictionary for the solver is from [stanford.edu](http://web.stanford.edu/class/cs106l/assignments/dictionary.txt).